-Previously, we focused on our sites in Europe and the United States.
-In April 2021, however, in anticipation of full-scale introduction in Japan, we switched all electricity used in the Kawasaki Plant, the largest in the Fujitsu Group to renewable energy as Fujitsu's flagship model.
+Previously, we focused our sites on Europe and the United States.
+In April 2021, however, in anticipation of full-scale introduction in Japan, we switched all electricity used in the Fujitsu Technology Park (former Kawasaki Plant), the largest scale in the Fujitsu Group, to renewable energy as Fujitsu's flagship model.